Select Page

 רָקַח râqa, râka compounders of natural healing ointment; as a professional name, apothecarist, herbalist, mixer, perfumer.

 They are also natural perfumers who also made the Holy anointing oil and the Holy Temple Incense.
-They were in fact the herbalists of the ancient world.
-The most famous apothecary medicine and perfume maker was Moses and later the Priest Aventus family who followed the same instructions given by G-d to Moses to make the Holy Incense of Ketoret that kept all of G-d people well and without health issues.
-It is well documented that Women as far as Jericho would have the aroma of Ketoret in their skin.The Israelites smelled really divine literally.
+They were, in fact, the herbalists of the ancient world.
+The most famous apothecary medicine and perfume maker was Moses, and later the Priest Aventus family, who followed the same instructions given by G-d to Moses to make the Holy Incense of Ketoret that kept all of G-d’s people well and without health issues.
+It is well documented that Women as far as Jericho would have the aroma of Ketoret in their skin.
+The Israelites smelled really divine, literally.

-קְטֹרֶת qôreth, ket-o’-reth; from קָטַר ar, ka-tar’; a fumigation:—(sweet) incense, perfume, made of or from herbs, resins, and spices, herbal medicine by way of burning, fragrance by fire, Incense
+קְטֹרֶת qᵉṭôreth, ket-o’-reth; from קָטַר qâṭar, ka-tar’; a fumigation:—(sweet) incense, perfume, made of or from herbs, resins, and spices, herbal medicine by way of burning, fragrance by fire, Incense.
+Incense was the original aromatherapy and was used to heal as well.
+Explore our incense shop here

 קָטַר qâṭar, ka-tar’; a primitive root; to inclose:—join, compound together, ground or grind, from plants and trees, to make incense, medicine and perfume.